Get Schooled

 Here’s what you need to complete your FAFSA if you’re a dependent student:

-• Your StudentAid.gov account (FSA ID).
+• Your StudentAid.gov account.

-• Your social security number.
+• Your Social Security number.

-• Your parents’ social security numbers.
+• Your contributors’ Social Security numbers.

-• USCIS registration number for eligible non-citizens (if applicable).
+• USCIS registration number for eligible noncitizens (if applicable).

 • Federal tax information, tax documents, or tax returns including IRS W-2 information for you and your parents.